dr-jts/pg-util/README.md

 ## SVG

-A set of SQL functions to convert PostGIS geometry to styled SVG markup.
+A set of SQL functions to convert PostGIS geometry to SVG markup.